Marotishelke/financial-navigator-app/README.md

 Chat with the Stock Advisor using questions like:
 - "Give me a deep fundamental analysis of HINDUNILVR.NS"
 - "I want a technical recommendation and price targets for TATAMOTORS.NS"
-- "What is the news summary for AAPL?"
+- "What is the news summary for INFY.NS?"

 ### 🌊 SIP Plan Tab
 Input your investment goals and risk appetite.
 Get: